Water Main Extension Policy, Procedures and Requirements

 3. Application Fee

 a.
-The Portsmouth Water and Fire District will provide a maintenance man to inspect the construction of the pipeline, water services, and appurtenances, and to witness the required pressure and leakage test and pipeline chlorination.
+The Portsmouth Water and Fire District will provide distribution operator to inspect the construction of the pipeline, water services, and appurtenances, and to witness the required pressure and leakage test and pipeline chlorination.
+Inspection is required to ensure the pipeline is installed to District standards, in the proper location and at the proper depth.

 b.
-Inspection of the pipeline installation and witnessing of tests by the District, and subsequent approval does not in any way relieve the Applicant from his responsibility to properly install the pipeline in accordance with the District’s standards.
+Inspection of the pipeline installation, any assistance provided during installation, witnessing of tests by the District, and subsequent approval does not in any way relieve the Applicant from his responsibility to properly install the pipeline in accordance with the District’s standards.
 Preliminary approval of the pipeline installation by the District does not indicate that the pipeline was constructed in strict accordance with the District’s standards and does not in any way alter the responsibility of the Applicant to guarantee the pipeline for the thirteen month warranty period.

 c.
 The cost for all administration, inspection and coordination provided by the District during construction shall be borne by the Applicant.
 The rates for this work shall be per approved schedule of rates and charges.